fleetdm/fleet/docs/2-Deployment/4-fleetctl-agent-updates.md

 _Note: The root cryptographic key generated in this step is highly sensitive, and critical to the security of the update system.
 We recommend following these steps from a trusted, offline, ephemeral environment such as [Debian Live](https://www.debian.org/CD/live/) running from a USB stick.
 Avoid placing the root key in an online environment.
 Fleet will soon support the use of Hardware security modules (HSMs) to further protect the root key._

+For testing purposes it is okay to initialize the repository in an online environment.
+Be sure to use a clean offline environment with new keys and passphrases when deploying to production.

 Initialize the repository:

 ```